kwamzzzz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 5 This script shows the first 10 lines
 Script 6 displays the third line of the file iact Script 7 creates the fie requested exactl
 Script 8 writes contents into a file
+Script 9 duplicates last line of iacta